Authorize.Net Review: Pros & Cons Of Authorize.Net’s Payment Gateway & Merchant Account

 Negative Reviews & Complaints

-Unfortunately, it’s apparent that far too many merchants still do not understand that Authorize.Net is not a merchant account provider.
 The company cannot help you if you experience a chargeback or a hold, freeze, or termination of your merchant account.
 These issues need to be addressed with your merchant account provider, not with a gateway provider (such as Authorize.Net).

 Despite being mistakenly blamed for problems that it has no control over, the company is very thorough in offering detailed explanations of what went wrong and tries to correct the situation whenever possible.
-So let’s be clear: If you have an issue that doesn’t involve the payment gateway itself (e.g., account holds or terminations), you need to address those complaints to your actual merchant account provider, not Authorize.Net.
+So, let’s be clear: If you have an issue that doesn’t involve the payment gateway itself (e.g., account holds or terminations), you need to address those complaints to your actual merchant account provider, not Authorize.Net.
 It can’t help you, and misdirecting the complaint against the company lets the real offender (i.e., the merchant account provider) off the hook.

 With that said, here are some common legitimate complaints found in Authorize.Net reviews: